The Invisible Government

-The Invisible Government is a 1964 non-fiction book by David Wise and Thomas B. Ross, published by Random House.
+The Invisible Government is a 1964 non-fiction book by journalists David Wise and Thomas B. Ross, published by Random House.
 The book described the operations and activities of the Central Intelligence Agency (CIA) at the time.

 Christopher Wright of Columbia University wrote that the book argues "that to a significant extent major policies of the United States in the cold war[sic] are established and implemented with the help of government mechanisms and procedures that are invisible to the public and seem to lack the usual political and budgetary constraints on their activities and personnel."

 The New York Times described the book as "a journalistic, dramatic narrative that may move us toward a fundamental reappraisal of where secret operations fit into a democratic nation."
 Wise stated that when the work was published, ordinary people generally had little knowledge of what the CIA did, and that the book "was the first serious study of the CIA’s activities", something that the CIA disliked.
 Wright added that "Subsequent admissions and appraisals [...] have further substantiated the reports [...] and reinforced the main thesis".